kjaylee/solforest.card/Level1/h. Shadow Magic/README.md

 - **Duration**: 3 turns
 - **Range**: 4 tiles
 - **Strong Against**: Umbramancy
-- **Story**: Often called the "Shadowcrafter," this witch girl specializes in summoning shadowy creatures and objects.
+- **Story**: Often called the "Shadowcrafter," this girl specializes in summoning shadowy creatures and objects.
 Whether it's a shadow wolf to aid her in battle or shadow chains to bind her enemies, her conjurations are versatile and adaptive.
 She's imaginative and resourceful, able to think on her feet in any situation.

 ---